browserengineering/book/book/accessibility.md

 Now when you `Tab` through a page, you should see the focused element highlighted with a black outline.
-And if a link happens to cross multiple lines, you will see our browser use multiple focus rectangles to make crystal-clear what is being focused on.
+And if a link happens to cross multiple lines, you will see our browser use multiple focus rectangles to make crystal clear what is being focused on.

 Except for one problem: if the focused element is scrolled offscreen, there is still no way to tell what's focused.
 To fix this we'll need